GoFast-Athlete-Training/GoFast-Events/docs/boysgottarunvolunteer.md

 - `eventId` is stored in `src/config/eventConfig.ts`
 - Set when event is created in main backend (EventManagement)
 - Hardcoded for this specific event instance
+- Falls back to localStorage if config is empty (for dynamic setting)

+### Distance Configuration
+- Standard distances defined in `src/config/eventDistanceConfig.ts`
+- Distances: 5K, 10K, 5 mile, 10 mile, Half Marathon, Marathon
+- For now, stored as string in backend (e.g., "5K")
+- Future: Can use distance IDs with validation

 ---